 An aggregate score for the most equitable overall city of the cohort was calculated looking at 10 specific factors of community economic strength and gaps.
 A composite score was calculated across those areas with a ranking of 1 being the best and a ranking of 21 being the worst (since there were 21 cities in the analysis).
 Thus, the best a city could score was a 10, and the worst a 210.
 The cities were ranked based on the lowest composite score and then ascending order from that starting point.
+It should be noted that this is relative ranking of these specific cities who were part of this specific cohort.
+Therefore, it is not an overall ranking of "the most equitable cities in the United States," but instead the most equitable of the PMI cohort attending the September 19-21, 2019 convening.
+The goal in the future is to release rankings and measurements that are reflective of absolute rankings from a broader pool of cities, ideally a comprehensive ranking of American cities.

 The challenge with any quantitative measurement is the accuracy and timeliness of the data.
 The snapshots offered in this report present data for a moment in time.
 It utilizes data from two datasets gathered by the US Census Bureau - the American Community Survey (which offers 5-year data estimates of population changes as associated information) and the Survey of Business Owners (which measures business ownership in 5-year increments).
 For this analysis, this report uses the most recent datasets available for both the ACS (2016) and the SBO (2012) and extrapolates the data to get a relatively accurate snapshot of each community presently.
-Though the figures change dynamically, because of the consistency of the methodology, the relative snapshot is deemed to be accurate in its depiction of the local economy.4
+Though the figures change dynamically, because of the consistency of the methodology, the relative snapshot is deemed to be accurate in its depiction of the local economy.

-4 A fuller analysis allows more quantitative measurements of the racial populations in each city, a mapping of historical changes over time, and trend analysis for future development.
+A fuller analysis allows more quantitative measurements of the racial populations in each city, a mapping of historical changes over time, and trend analysis for future development.
 It can also explore these measurements across gender, and within industry sectors.
 However, this report does not include the full scope of these measurements.